jorgermurillo/SHARDS-C/README.md

 This is an implementation of the SHARDS algorithm written in C. It is used to estimate the Miss Rate Curve for a cache using a stack algorithm (LRU, LFU, MRU but this implementation works only with LRU) as a eviction policy.
 To read more on SHARDS, check out the following link: https://www.usenix.org/system/files/conference/fast15/fast15-paper-waldspurger.pdf

-It uses Glib (https://developer.gnome.org/glib/2.54/) for most of the data structures.
+It uses [Glib](https://developer.gnome.org/glib/stable/) for most of the data structures.

-Also, it uses an implementation of the top-down splaying binary tree with sizes ( D. Sleator <sleator@cs.cmu.edu>, January 1994.), taken from the PARDA repository (https://bitbucket.org/trauzti/parda).
+It uses an implementation of the top-down splaying binary tree with sizes ( D. Sleator <sleator@cs.cmu.edu>, January 1994.), taken from the [PARDA repository](https://bitbucket.org/trauzti/parda).
 I modified it further so that it could calculate the sum of the sizes from the search node to the right most node.
+It also uses the [qLibc](https://github.com/wolkykim/qlibc) imlementation of the 128-bit murmurhash3 function.

 This work was done as part of a larger project for Dr. Cristina Abad (https://sites.google.com/site/cristinaabad/).